Skip to Content

 infected with parasites.
 In very rare cases, people can get malaria

 if they come into contact with infected blood.
-A developing fetus may get the disease from its mother.
 You cannot

 get malaria just by being near a person who has the disease.